dannyedel/dspdfviewer/index.md

 ---
 layout: default
+title: Dual-Screen PDF Viewer
 ---
-# DS PDF Viewer

-WARNING: This documentation website is a work-in-progress.
-It's far from done and most links end in 404.
+This website aims to provide some documentation for the dspdfviewer project.
+Its main purpose is to decouple installation instructions from the primary sourcecode tree.

+It is a work-in-progress, and accepting suggestions and help.
+Read further down on how to get involved.

 ## What is dspdfviewer?
 dspdfviewer is a pre-rendering and caching (read: *fast*) full-screen pdf